- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds Japanese equities, focusing on companies that pay dividends.
-It also utilizes currency forward contracts to hedge its exposure to the USD/JPY exchange rate.
+Composition The ETF holds a portfolio of Japanese equities selected based on their dividend yields and international revenue generation.
+It also utilizes currency forward contracts to hedge its exposure to the Japanese Yen.

 Market Position